LEARN TO DIVE – COUPLES OPEN WATER COURSE

 CONFINED WATER (POOL) TRAINING

 This is the most important part of your dive course where you will be taught all the skills you need to master in order to become a scuba diver, in the safety and comfort of a heated pool.
 This session takes a full day.
-This phase of the training takes place on the Saturday and must coincide with our existing pool training schedule.
+This phase of the training must coincide with our existing pool training schedule (usually over a weekend).

 OPEN WATER TRAINING